 To Soak or Not to Soak?
 That is the Question…

-As a teenager, one of my favorite Friday night activities was not going out with friends or classmates in the new town I lived in; it was having a good soak followed by watching an old movie on Turner Classic Movies or AMC.
+As a teenager, one of my favorite Friday night activities was not going out with friends or classmates, it was having a luxurious bath-soak followed by watching an old movie on Turner Classic Movies or AMC.
 Into my early 20’s I would find solace in the tub of the dingy apartment I shared with a roommate in NYC’s Chinatown.
 If I was on a business trip, it was a sure bet I soaked in the tub before going to sleep.
 Though as I got older, this beautiful bath ritual faded away.
-Somehow I no longer carved the time out for it as I was always “doing something.”
+Somehow I no longer carved the time out for soaks as I was always “doing something.”
 I’m not sure why a regular soak was no longer “doing something.”
 Does this resonate with you?
-It is now time to get back to soaking: to take time supporting my health with a simple bath.

-Myriad civilizations realized the necessity of bathing well before “science” was borne and deemed the only discipline that proves anything.
+It seems humanity understood the therapy of baths well before “science” was borne and deemed the only discipline that proves anything.
 There is much research behind and lived experience proving the importance of bathing in water from a health and healing perspective.
-Heck, there are even fancy words to describe the vast water therapies out there such as balneotherapy and thalassotherapy to name a few.
-For now my only intention is to:
+There are even fancy words to describe the vast water therapies out there such as balneotherapy and thalassotherapy to name a few.
+But forget about all of that for now…

 - Draw a bath where the water is 100°-110° F